 Studies show that the longer a wound persists, the less likely it is to heal.
 It is therefore recommended that patients with chronic wounds receive advanced wound care in a timely manner.

 If you have a wound that has not made significant progress toward healing in two weeks or has not totally healed within 30 days, you may benefit from the expertise of Cape Cod Healthcare’s Wound Care team.
 We utilize a multi-disciplinary team approach and is guided by an evidenced-based comprehensive clinical pathway for healing wounds.

 We heal 98% of the wounds we treat.
-The median days to heal is 28 days at Cape Cod Healthcare’s Centers for Wound Care and Hyperbaric Medicine.
+The median days to heal is 28 days at Cape Cod Healthcare’s Centers for Wound Care.
 Each patient’s healing rate will vary depending on individual medical history and compliance with treatment plan.